 In other words, an increase in the markup redistributes income from workers to capitalists.

-Intuitively, it seems equally clear that workers' share in nominal income will be negatively affected if the prices of raw materials rise, since this will push up prices of finished consumer goods relative to wages.
+Intuitively, it seems equally clear that the workers’ share in nominal income will be negatively affected if the prices of raw materials rise, since this will push up prices of finished consumer goods relative to wages.
 In considering distribution, Kalecki takes this additional factor into account.

 In his analysis, he assumes that the prices of final goods produced in the dominant manufacturing and services industries are determined, at the micro level, in a different manner than prices of raw materials.
 He argues that the former are cost based, whereas the latter reflect demand conditions.